Arkeopix/the-little-schemer/README.md

 ### PTHW

 ####Logfind
-So i learned quite a lot about lisp doing this exercise: scope, macros (which i finaly did not use) In order to use SBCL as a scripting language, one need to do stuff: have a look at this [article](http://www.xhbml.com/archives/42) Overall, SBCL is not a good implementation for scripting, plus the tooling seems horible, maybe i dont know better yet but i may consider a different implementation for the next project
+So i learned quite a lot about lisp doing this exercise: scope, macros (which i finaly did not use).

+In order to use SBCL as a scripting language, one need to do stuff: have a look at this [article](http://www.xhbml.com/archives/42).
+Overall, SBCL is not a good implementation for scripting, plus the tooling seems horible, maybe i dont know better yet but i may consider a different implementation for the next project